DaguenetYannis/Municipales_2026/Scripts tests/KAN.md

 plt.show()
 ```
 ## Data Preparation for Modelling
+To turn this into a supervised learning task, we use a sliding window approach.
 We use a window size (`n_steps`) of 4, meaning each input sample contains the four previous observations.
+Concretely, each training example consists of the last four observed values, and the target is the value that comes immediately after.
+So the model learns a mapping from the past four time steps to the next one.
+Once the input–output pairs are created, we convert everything to PyTorch tensors, split the data into training and test sets, and wrap them into DataLoaders for efficient mini-batch training

 ```python
 # Define the window size.